-Member States shall transmit to the Commission on a biennial basis, a general overview of their national strategic procurement policies, describing the relevant national action plans and initiatives and, where known, their practical implementation.
+Member States shall transmit to the Commission every three years, a monitoring report covering the aspects under paragraph 2.
 On the basis of the data received, the Commission shall regularly issue a report on the implementation and best practices of such policies in the Internal Market.